Can your team run from London to Cardiff within the 33 hour cut-off?

 Some are tough, some super easy.
 Run the dawn stage with gorgeous countryside views, run a night stage in the dark across the Ridgeway Path, or across the stunning Severn Bridge.
 There is a stage for everyone.

 The shortest stage is under 3 miles and there are ten short stages under 6 miles.
 There are ten stages between 6-10 miles and only four stages over 10 miles (including a few crazy stages for the mad runner in your team!)

 The 3 team stages are all below 2 miles, happening at the beginning, middle and end of the route, where you all run together in a short lap.

 Each stage and it's distance and approximate time of day

 Each stage begins and ends with a checkpoint, where you park up, grab food, nap, have hot coffee or bacon butties, have a wee and wonder where on earth your team-mate is.
 There is a peaceful calm, followed by chaos as your teammate suddenly arrives.
 Stage times are recorded and the relay baton handed on to your next runner.

 The Checkpoint Map provides an indication of roughly when the checkpoints are.

-The precise route changes every year due to roadworks and annual alterations to bridleways and footpaths but will be confirmed 3 weeks before the start of the event.
+The route changes every year due to roadworks and annual alterations to bridleways and footpaths and is confirmed 3 weeks before the start of the event.